petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience.md

 ### Content Pages

-Content page personalization dynamically changes the page layout and content based on who is viewing the page.
-You can create experiences for any [content page](./creating-pages/using-content-pages.md) which provide different text, images, widgets, and even different layouts based on the user segment criteria of the user viewing the page.
+Content page personalization dynamically changes the page layout and content based on the current user.
+You can create experiences that provide different text, images, widgets, and even different layouts for any [content page](./creating-pages/using-content-pages.md) based on the current user's user segment criteria.
 See [Content Page Personalization](./personalizing-site-experience/experience-personalization/content-page-personalization.md) for more information.

 ![You can create unique experiences for different segments of users.](./personalizing-site-experience/images/03.png)